magento/devdocs/guides/v2.0/extension-dev-guide/prepare/lifecycle.md

 ### Overview

 Your extension's lifecycle is the series of phases it goes through while it is associated with the Magento application.
 The module extension type is the only type that need to worry about lifecycle phases.
-During each of these phases, your extension's modules can perform database initialization tasks, upgrade tasks, clean up tasks, etc.
+During each of these phases, your extension's modules can perform database initialization tasks, upgrade tasks, clean up tasks, and so on.

 <div class="bs-callout bs-callout-info" id="other-extension-types">
   <b>Other Extension Types</b>